spsc83/cv/content/home/experience.md

         * I built the lab websites for two PIs on the wowchemy and WIX platforms.
         * I translated the global coordination level (GCL) analysis method from MATLAB to R for one postdoc.
         * I developed a job submission website for students and postdocs in Albert Einstein College of Medicine to facilitate their computational analyze.
-        * I am developing a structural variation calling method for one PI with Python (ongoing).

   - title: Volunteer and waiting for my H1b visa approval
     company: Albert Einstein College of Medicine, Genetics Department